Rías Baixas’ History: From Galicia to the World

 In 1851, a creeping grey illness was affecting vines all over Spain.
 First appearing as grey patches, it quickly spread over entire vineyards, destroying crops and leaving nothing but misery in its wake.
 This was powdery mildew, known as oídium in Spanish.
 Its ideal growing conditions are humid places with gentle temperatures all year round.
 Sound familiar?

-Powdery mildew took hold with a vengeance in Pontevedra province, destroying vines along the Miño River and sending families into years of hunger and misery.
-Although the consequences of this plague were grave, Pontevedra wasn’t the most affected among the wine-growing areas of Galicia, and little by little the vines began to recover.
-When sulfur treatments arrived around 1860, it looked like the vines were finally saved and life could get back to normal.
+Powdery mildew took hold with a vengeance in Pontevedra province, destroying crops all along the Miño River and sending countless families who depended on grape-growing into years of hunger and misery.
+When sulfur treatments arrived almost ten years later, it looked like the vines were finally saved and life could get back to normal.

-Or not.
-Another plague, downy mildew or simply mildiu in Spanish, was on the horizon.
-By the time it landed in Galicia in 1885, treatments with Bordeaux mixture—a combination of copper sulfate, lime, and water—were already generalized in most of Spain.
-But this came with new costs for growers, and made the profits from viticulture increasingly scarce.
+But another plague, downy mildew, or simply mildiu in Spanish, was on the horizon.
+Luckily, by the time it landed in Galicia in 1885, treatments with Bordeaux mixture—a combination of copper sulfate, lime, and water—were already generalized in most of Spain.
+But these treatments were costly for growers, and made profits from viticulture increasingly scarce.

 The 20th Century

-After phlloxera, vines all over Galicia were replaced with new grape varieties, most of which were grafted to naturally phylloxera-resitant American rootstock.
-In Pontevedra, however, growers opted for a different type of vine called híbridos productores directos (HPD) or “direct producer hybrids.”
-As their name tells us, these were plants created from the genetic cross between vitis rupestris or vitis riparia, species of grapes native to the United States, with vitis vinifera.
-Unlike other vines, HPDs could be planted directly, without any need for grafting.
-HPDs were successful in Pontevedra because they grew well—important when something like half the vitis-American grafts failed after planting—and they were considerably cheaper than other options.
+After phlloxera, vines all over Galicia were replaced with new grape varieties, most of which were grafted to naturally phylloxera-resistant American rootstocks.
+But in the province of Pontevedra, growers opted for a different type of vine called híbridos productores directos (HPD) or “direct producer hybrids.”
+As their name tells us, these hybrids were created from the genetic cross between vitis rupestris or vitis riparia—grape species native to the Americas—with vitis vinifera.
+Unlike other vines that had to be grafted to American rootstock, HPDs could be planted directly in the ground, without any need for grafting.
+HPDs were successful in Pontevedra because they grew well—which was important when nearly half the vitis-American grafts failed after planting—and they were considerably cheaper than other options.

 "Folla Redonda," literally "Round Leaf," one of the most common HPDs in Rías Baixas

-Besides all these HPDs, locals grafted red grapes like espadeiro to American rootstock.
-And what of modern-day Rías Baixas’ most famous grape?
-It was there, but not nearly as prized as it was today.
-About all that’s written about it is that people in the area made wine with Albariño that was similar to the Vinho Verde of Portugal.
+Besides all these HPDs, locals also grafted red grapes like espadeiro to American rootstock.
+What about modern-day Rías Baixas’ most famous grape?
+Albariño was there, but not nearly as prized or as famous as it was today.
+About all that we can find written about it in this period is that people in the area made wine with albariño that was similar to Vinho Verde of Portugal.

-One reason for the grape’s scarcity for most of the twentieth century was that only the families with enough money to afford the luxury of a wine that wouldn’t be sold right away could plant albariño.
-Where most families sold all but a small part of their stock to make ends meet, Albariño wine was given as a gift or kept to enjoy the following summer.
-This kept it restricted to wealthier landowning families, who only produced small quantities.
-For everyone else, red wine reigned supreme: its higher yields meant growers were assured of an income.
+One reason for albariño’s scarcity during the twentieth century was that it only made sense for families with enough money to afford the luxury of a wine that wouldn’t be sold right away.
+Where most grape-growers sold nearly all their crop to make ends meet, Albariño wine was given as a gift or kept to enjoy the following summer.
+This meant it was restricted to wealthier landowning families, who only produced small quantities.
+For everyone else, red wine reigned supreme—its higher yields meant growers were assured of an income.
 But in just a few short decades, all that was about to change.

 Albariño: The Comeback Kid